janash/molecular-nodes-bug/README.md

 **Note** - I tried it without reordering and looking at resid 10 and resid 20 (selection = `resid 10 or resid 20`) and it crashes without reordering.
 Reordering is necessary when residues or fragments are not next to each other.

 ## Conclusion
-After this change, you should be able to load all test cases specified in this document as well as Orion's test system with the default `MolecularNodes` selection.
+After this change, you should be able to load all test cases specified in this document as well as Orion's test system with the default `MolecularNodes` import filter.